 Township and Range made easy!
-Use this free township and range locator to search by address, place or reverse find by land parcel description.
-View and search the Public Land Survey System (PLSS), also known as Congressional townships or survey townships, all the way down to the section, quarter section and quarter quarter section level anywhere in the U.S., all overlaid on a fully interactive Google Map.
+Use this free township and range locator to search by address, place, land parcel description or GPS coordinates (latitude, longitude).
+View and search the Public Land Survey System (PLSS), also known as Congressional townships or survey townships, all the way down to the section, quarter section and quarter quarter section level, all overlaid on a fully interactive Google Map.
 Optionally, add section township range labels, and overlay counties and cities as well!

 Quick Tips for using this Section Township and Range map tool